mrpeabody/dotfiles/README.md

 - If the `--gui` flag is used:
   - Link appplication settings to the `~/.config` directory
   - *For Linux distros*: create improved application launchers in `~/.local/share/applications`
-  - *For Arch-based Linux distros*: chromium/electron app flags will be copied to `~/.config`
+  - *For Arch-based Linux distros when `--flags` is also set*: chromium/electron app flags will be copied to `~/.config`

 - `--nvm` -- install, and enable [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro).
   Comes with the current LTS version of [Node.js](https://nodejs.org/en/).